 Remind any Grinches you have that reading Christmas stories will heighten their anticipation for Christmas.

 Spend a few minutes quietly reading before continuing with your Christmas preparations.

 Everyone has a favorite book they wish the entire world would read.
 Keep your kids reading by exchanging books with them.

-During the quiet reading hour, read the books.
-Then pull out Christmas cookies and hot chocolate to discuss the various stories you’re reading.
+The during the quiet reading hour, read the books you exchanged.
+And remember to pull out Christmas cookies and hot chocolate before discussing the various stories you’re reading.

 Chat about the Grinch.
 Muse over A Christmas Carol.
 Wonder what it would be like to ride on the Polar Express.
-Discuss the books everyone is reading.
+In short, discuss the books everyone is reading.

 After all, what’s the point of a book exchange if you don’t talk about what you’ve read.

 Spend Evenings Reading Christmas Stories as a Family